 Nicollet Mall is a pedestrians-only shopping center that stretches from 2nd to 13th Streets downtown.
 At 7th Street, in front of Macy's, in roughly the same location that Mary Tyler Moore as Mary Richards threw her hat in the air in the opening to The Mary Tyler Moore Show, is a statue of "Mare" doing that.
 It was the 1st in a series of statues commissioned by TV Land that now includes Jackie Gleason in his Ralph Kramden bus driver's uniform outside Port Authority, Henry Winkler (a statue known as The Bronze Fonz) in Milwaukee, Bob Newhart in Chicago, Andy Griffith and Ron Howard with their fishing poles in Raleigh, Elizabeth Montgomery in Salem, Massachusetts and Elvis in Honolulu.
 However, the show had no location shots in Minneapolis, aside from the iconic opening montage.

 The University of Minnesota was originally a model for the school on the show, but withdrew its support: Although some game action clearly shows the maroon and gold of the Golden Gophers, the uniforms shown in most scenes were light purple and gold.
-In one Season 1 episode, the Gophers are specifically mentioned as one of the Screaming Eagles' opponents, suggesting that, within the fictional universe of the show, Minnesota State might have been in the Big Ten.
-Show creator Barry Kemp is a graduate of the University of Iowa -- like Wisconsin, a major rival of the Gophers -- and most of the exterior shots you see of the campus were filmed at Iowa.
+In one Season 1 episode, the Gophers are specifically mentioned as one of the Screaming Eagles' opponents, suggesting that Minnesota State might have been in the Big Ten.
+Show creator Barry Kemp is a graduate of the University of Iowa -- like Wisconsin, a major rival of the Gophers -- and most of the exterior shots you see of the campus were filmed there.
 In addition, the main character, Hayden Fox, was named after then-Iowa coach Hayden Fry.
 No scenes were actually shot in Minnesota, not even Hayden's oft-snowy lake house.

 St. Paul is the capital of the State of Minnesota.
 The Capitol Building is at University Avenue and Capital Blvd.
 It's a half-hour ride from downtown on the Number 94 bus (named because most of its route is on I-94).